yagmur789/fall-23-ilaydacelenkk/index.md

 You don't need to link your source codes unless asked.
 Your code should be visible in your .html files already.

-### Example 2

-[link to my journal](https://https://bu-ie-423.github.io/fall-23-ilaydacelenkk/): This is the link you need to provide in the Google Forms.
+[link to my journal](https://bu-ie-423.github.io/fall-23-ilaydacelenkk/): This is the link you need to provide in the Google Forms.